Haxos/graphific/README.md

 # graphific
 Graphific is a graph & network data structure library written in Rust.
+The name is a combination of graph, and the Pacific ocean because there are a lot of cargo routes (Cargo being the default packet manager for Rust).

 ## Goals of the library
 Here are the different focus point of the library by decreasing order of importance: